josmar-crwdstffng/angular/aio/content/guide/angular-compiler-options.md

 While most of the time you interact with the Angular Compiler indirectly using Angular CLI, when debugging certain issues, you might find it useful to invoke the Angular Compiler directly.
 You can use the `ngc` command provided by the `@angular/compiler-cli` npm package to call the compiler from the command line.

-The `ngc` command is just a wrapper around TypeScript's `tsc` compiler command and is primarily configured via the `tsconfig.json` configuration options documented in [the previous sections](#angular-compiler-options).
+The `ngc` command is just a wrapper around the `tsc` compiler command in TypeScript and is primarily configured via the `tsconfig.json` configuration options documented in [the previous sections](#angular-compiler-options).

 In addition to the configuration file, you can also use [`tsc` command line options](https://www.typescriptlang.org/docs/handbook/compiler-options.html) to configure `ngc`.